MonicaCodreanu/Profile/README.md

 # Profile
-This is a portfolio page, created in Vite and using React, SCSS.
+This is a portfolio page, created in Vite and using React and SCSS.